psancassani/psancassani.github.io/_pages/about.md

 Research
 ------
-* Topic Salience and Political Polarization: Evidence from the German “PISA-Shock” - *Draft available upon request*
+* Topic Salience and Political Polarization: Evidence from the German “PISA-Shock” - [Draft](https://raw.githubusercontent.com/psancassani/psancassani.github.io/master/files/draft_topic_salience.pdf)
 	* Abstract: Does topic salience affect political polarization?
 On the one hand, parties might converge towards the median voter platform when a topic becomes more relevant for voters.
 On the other hand, parties might drift apart from each other to realign with their voters, thus following a cleavage pattern.
 In this paper, I investigate the impact of topic salience on the polarization of political debates about education in Germany.
 I exploit the exogenous increase in the salience of education induced by the "PISA-shock", the release of the first results of the PISA study in December 2001.
 Using parliamentary debates of all German state parliaments, I provide evidence of an increase in polarization due to the "PISA-shock", in line with parties following a cleavage pattern to gain electoral consensus.
 The effect is larger for parties for which education is a more salient topic.
 The large heterogeneity in the performance of German states revealed in June 2002 is not accompanied by a heterogeneous effect on polarization.
 This result suggests that topic salience, rather than the actual information shock, drives the effect on polarization.